KBrazier2/Koding_Kuiz/README.md

 Code Quiz

 We were tasked with creating a quiz.
 The format is multiple choice, and it is timed.
-You will have x seconds to complete the quiz.
+You will have 50 seconds to complete the quiz.
 A correct answer will award you 1 point, but an incorrect answer will award you 0 points AND it will reduce the timer by 5 seconds.
 When all questions are answered, or the timer reaches 0, the quiz is over.

 - Created index / css
 - Homepage containing start and highscores